 The 9front team makes new releases on a regular, but unscheduled, basis.
-More information on the development cycle can be found on the 9front mailing list.
+More information on the development cycle can be found on the 9front mailing list, while historical release announcements are archived at 9front.org/releases.

 1.8 - What is included with 9front?